TinosNitso/VanityTXID-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot.png)

 Generate txn IDs starting with a specific pattern, using a standard wallet + plugin & watching-only wallet.
-Currently only available for (BCH) Electron Cash on Linux & Windows.
-Written in Python & C++ for the miner.
+Available for Electron Cash on macOS, Linux & Windows.
+Written in Python, & C++ for the miner.
 To install the latest version you can just download "VanityTXID-Plugin.zip" above.
-Using this plugin you can also create and send SLP tokens with custom token/txn ID, like this PoW NFT (minted in under 30secs): www.simpleledger.info/token/0000000f1393392b8de2cbf05e7a0ebc3d4630395e49a7c3f09174e46ce09da7
+Using this plugin you can create and send SLP tokens with custom token/txn ID, like this PoW NFT (minted in under 30secs): www.simpleledger.info/token/0000000f1393392b8de2cbf05e7a0ebc3d4630395e49a7c3f09174e46ce09da7

 main.cpp & Icon.rc are compiled together using the -O3 compiler flag as a project build option.
 The three .dll libraries are extracted directly from 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
-Linux compiler uses only main.cpp.
+Linux & macOS compiling uses only main.cpp.
 The screenshot example has nonce '0400000002054ba8'.
-'04' corresponds to the fifth thread. v1.1.0 SHA256 Checksum: a6c4e675b2516cfc4c0839198126c192bbb646430c60febc4bdf5a2b198524a6
+'04' corresponds to the fifth thread. v1.2.0 SHA256 Checksum: 191793929ff0604e225d23ac51a774ec49e193b71e48600ea48fbeec8dd8377d

 v1.2.0 notes:
 - Full support for macOS, version High Sierra and newer.